vettloffah/woo-swell-migrate/README.md

 /**
  * Migrate customers in batches.
 Duplicate records will be skipped.
- * This uses the swell `migrate` flag, which is faster for large record sets.
+ * This uses the swell `migrate` feature, which is faster for large record sets.
  * Specify number of woocommerce pages to migrate per batch.
 Swell recommends
  * less than 1,000 records per batch, which would be 100 pages at the default
  * 10 records per page in woocommerce.